ThanasisGeorg/rudp-fifo-pipe/README.md

 1. Open a terminal.

-2. Go to the root of the repo.
+2. Go to the root of the repo and run the following:

-3. Run the following:

 ```bash
 python3 src/main/receiver/receiver_main.py
 ```

-4. Open a second terminal.
+3. Open a second terminal.

-5. Run the following:
+4. Go to the root of the repo and run the following:

 ```bash
 cd rudp-fifo-pipe/